 SMS Campaign Content Provider

-When the Short Code Application asks you for the contact information for the “Campaign Content Provider”, this is entity that owns or has the rights to the content that will be used in the SMS marketing campaign.
-It’s very common for the Content Provider to license the content to application providers for delivery to mobile devices.
+The campaign content provider owns or has the rights to the content that will be used in the SMS marketing campaign.
+It’s very common for the content provider to license the content to application providers for delivery to mobile devices.

 SMS Application Provider

-In the Short Code Application, you’ll also have to disclose what SMS provider you’ll be using.
+You’ll have to disclose what SMS provider you’ll be using.
 The SMS provider is the software solution that you’ll use to manage the SMS campaign.
-While sometime the SMS Provider can be the same as the SMS aggregator, it’s usually another company.
+Sometimes the SMS Provider can be the same as the SMS aggregator, but it’s usually another company.
 For help selecting an SMS provider for your campaign, contact the U.S. Short Code Directory.

-The Short Code Registry in their Short Code Application will also want you to disclose if you’re associating any marketing agency, or any specific media with the campaign.
+The Short Code Registry will also want you to disclose if you’re associating any marketing agency or any specific media with the campaign.

 One of the most important parts of the Short Code Application is the campaign information section.
-Why?
-The campaign information section lets the Short Code Registry know how you’re going to be using the short code.
-They require that you describe the short code interaction with the consumer step-by-step, in addition to disclosing the campaign service type.
-Campaign service types are things like alerts, trivia, contests, mobile coupons, etc.
+The information in this section lets the Short Code Registry know how you’re going to be using the short code.
+In addition to disclosing the campaign service type, you must describe the short code interaction with the consumer step by step.
+Campaign service types are things like alerts, trivia, contests, and mobile coupons.

 SMS Campaign Billing

-In the Short Code Application, you’ll have to disclose the billing rate you’ll be using for the short code and the associated SMS campaign.
-There’s a few different types of billing rates, which are listed below.
+The Short Code Application also asks you to disclose the billing rate you’ll be using for the short code and the associated SMS campaign.
+There are a few types of billing rates:

-When running a text messaging campaign on a short code, there’s a very good chance that you’ll be using different media types to advertise the campaign.
-When advertising the SMS campaign you’ll be advertising the short code you’ll be using, so the Short Code Registry in their Short Code Application will want to know which media types you’ll be using for advertising to consumers.
+When you run a text messaging campaign on a short code, there’s a very good chance you’ll be using different media types to advertise the campaign.
+When advertising the SMS campaign you’ll be advertising the short code you’ll be using, so the Short Code Registry will want to know which media types you’ll be using to advertise your SMS campaign to consumers.

 SMS Campaign Schedule

-The Short Code Registry will also want to know when you plan on publicly launching your SMS campaign.
-They’ll want to know the anticipated launch date, and the expiration date of the campaign if applicable.
+The Short Code Registry will also want to know when you plan on launching your SMS campaign publicly.
+They’ll want to know the anticipated launch date and the expiration date of the campaign if applicable.